 - Projecting the Blame: Nothing is ever a psychopath’s fault, and he will always find some crafty way to find a scapegoat.

-- Diversion and Evasion: When you ask the psychopath a question, instead of answering it he may use diversion (steering the conversation to another topic) or evasion (giving an irrelevant, vague and often rambling response).
+- Diversion and Evasion: When you ask the manipulator a question, instead of answering it he may use diversion (steering the conversation to another topic) or evasion (giving an irrelevant, vague and often rambling response).

 - Selective forgetting: The manipulator pretends he forgot something important he once said.
 If you feel the need to use a tape recorder when speaking with someone, covert emotional manipulation is at play.

 - Refusing to take responsibility for his behavior, for the relationship or for your reactions to it.
 He somehow makes you responsible instead.

 “Always remember, he knows EXACTLY which buttons to push.”